 From the hut, one can reach the summit of Mount Sheer in 1.5 hours.
 The south sides of Sky Pilot and Ledge can be reached by traversing a ridge from Mount Sheer.
 Ben Lomond and Red Mountain lie to the east across lake-studded heather meadows and granitic ridges.
 Although parties have reached Ben Lomond and Red Mountain from the hut, there is a very steep little traverse below some cliffs that would not be advised in unstable snow conditions.
-An alternate route is to drop all the way down to Omar Lake (1284m) and then go south back up to the col just west of Ben Lomond.
+An alternate route is to drop all the way down to Omer Lake (1284m) and then go south back up to the col just west of Ben Lomond.

 2019.07.14 Alberto Contreras - Hut & Windy lake access in top shape